elastic/apm-nodejs-http-client/README.md

 - `time` - The maxiumum number of milliseconds a streaming HTTP request to the APM Server can be ongoing before it's ended (default: `10000` ms)
+- `bufferWindowTime` - Objects written in quick succession are buffered and grouped into larger clusters that can be processed as a whole.
+  This config option controls the maximum time that buffer can live before it's flushed (counted in milliseconds).
+Set to `-1` for no buffering (default: `20` ms)
+- `bufferWindowSize` - Objects written in quick succession are buffered and grouped into larger clusters that can be processed as a whole.
+  This config option controls the maximum size of that buffer (counted in number of objects).
+Set to `-1` for no max size (default: `50` objects)

 Data sanitizing configuration: